engraving-challenges/main/4-learning-git.md

 -------------------------------------------

+As you need to use Git to participate in the challenges, now it's the time to learn more about working with it.
+This section assumes you have set up the challenge according to the instructions from [previous section](3-setup.md).

-Working with Git
+Git crash course
 ----------------

 ### Committing changes to the files

-Now it's time to learn more about working with Git.
 Open the command line again, go to your repository and run `git status`.
 It should report

     On branch master
     [...]